Core Concepts

 Plugins allow you to interact with your web within other applications, and typically provide HASH with additional capabilities.

-For example, installing the HASH browser extension lets you (optionally) allow workers to browse websites using any accounts you may be logged into.
-This can let them bypass paywalls, and access other protected content.
+For example, installing the HASH browser extension lets you (optionally) allow your agents to browse websites using any accounts you may be logged into.
+This can let them bypass paywalls, and access other protected content, exclusively on your behalf.

 Integrations enable HASH to act on your behalf in external applications, and make it easy to sync data with your web.